-The Alaska Permanent Fund is not owned by a sovereign government at the federal level.
-It does not have access to federally-privileged information that would give it an inappropriate advantage when competing with private entities.
+The Alaska Permanent Fund is not owned by a sovereign-government at the federal level, and as a result, does not have access to federally-privileged information that would give it an inappropriate advantage when competing with private entities.
 At the state level, APFC is committed to not using any state-level information to unfairly disadvantage private sector enterprise.